MyContinuousIntegration/HelloWorld/README.md

 # HelloWorld
 this is a sample hello world program
-We are making a chhange in this code to validate a commit functionality
+We are making a change in this code to validate a commit functionality